 Beverly Cleary said “If you don’t see the book you want on the shelf, write it.”
 I didn’t see the book I wanted.
 I didn’t see the book I needed, so I decided to write it.
 It took years.
 I haven’t found an agent for A LOVELY WOMAN, but I won’t give up.
-There are many, many motherless daughters out there who need to know that they are not alone.
-There are grieving children, devastated dads, inexperienced teachers, hurting grandparents and concerned friends who desperately want to read as much as they can on grief and loss so that they may learn and grow through other people’s traumatic experiences.
-There are people struggling to cope with a profound loss who want to move forward and take healthy children along with them.
+There are many motherless daughters out there who need to know that they are not alone.
+Grieving children, devastated fathers, teachers, grandparents and concerned friends desperately want to read other people’s stories of grief & loss in order to learn how best to move forward with their pain.
 Books help.
 Through shared experiences we can heal.
 It took me years to believe that I had a story worth sharing.

 My mother died when I was 11.
 She got sick when I was very young.
-I was, and am, blessed to have a supportive, loving, devoted father who raised me with care and kindness.
+I am blessed to have a supportive and devoted father who raised me with care and kindness.
 I didn’t however have any friends who lost their mother and so I felt very alone in this.
 I longed to meet another little girl whose mother had died.
-And I didn’t find these ‘friends’ in books either.
-I’ve always been a reader but it wasn’t until my twenties that I found a book on mother loss that I could relate to.
+I didn’t find these ‘friends’ in books either.
+I’ve always been a reader but it wasn’t until my twenties that I found a book on mother loss I could relate to.

-Since then I’ve discovered several wonderful books written by women about the death of their mothers.
+Since then I’ve discovered several wonderful books about mother loss by female authors.
 These books have meant the world to me.
-Each one is unique, every story so personal, but as human beings we relate to the emotions and what tugs at our heart strings.
-The ability of the author/character to push through the pain empowers us.
-We read on.
-I’ve put together a list of my favorite books on mother loss.
-All but one are non-fiction and memoir.
+Everyone’s story is unique but as human beings we relate to the struggles, pain & courage portrayed in these beautiful stories.
+The author’s/character’s ability to push through the pain and adapt to their circumstances empowers us.
+I’ve put together a list of my favorite books on the topic of mother loss.
+All but one are non-fiction/ memoir.
 My list is in no particular order but I will begin with the ‘mother’ of all motherless daughters books.

 1.MOTHERLESS DAUGHTERS: THE LEGACY OF LOSS by Hope Edelman

 This book had a major impact on me.
 I hadn’t heard of MOTHERLESS DAUGHTERS until I moved to the USA in my late twenties and discovered the Portland Motherless Daughters group through meetup.
 The book deeply examines all aspects of mother loss and in reading it I immediately felt less alone.
 In amazement I read the shared experiences and feelings of other motherless daughters and learned that contrary to what I believed it is natural for a daughter to continue grieving for her mother.
-This was a breakthrough for me.
-Missing my mother was not only natural but also universal.
+For me this was a breakthrough.
+Missing my mother was not only natural but universal.

 “When a mother dies, a daughter grieves.
 And then her life moves on.
 She does, thankfully, feel happiness again.
 But the missing her, the wanting her, the wishing she were still here – I will not lie to you, although you probably already know.
 That part never ends.” -Hope Edelman